araobp/sensor-network/doc/PROTOCOL.md

 ## TLV format of SEN response payload

 I2C backplane master sends SEN to I2C backplane slave to fetch sensor data.
-The data follows this format:
+The data follows this format, and MSB is sent before LSB:

 ```
 +------+------+-------------------+